How Saber-tooth Cats Worked

 Tom Tietz/Getty Images

-Naturally, saber-tooth cats are known for their distinctive teeth -- two very long canines that extended well past the bottom of the jaw.
-These canines were about twice as thick from front to back as from side to side, so they resembled very thick, somewhat curved knife blades.
+Naturally, the saber-toothed cat is known for its distinctive teeth -- two very long canines that extended well past the lower jaw.
+These saber teeth evolved to be twice as thick from front to back as from side to side, so they resembled very thick, somewhat curved knife blades.
 In Smilodon fatalis, adults' saber teeth could measure up to 7 inches (18 centimeters) long.
 That's about as long as the average man's hand from the wrist to the end of the middle finger.

 But the cats' teeth weren't always so big.
-Saber-tooth cats had deciduous baby teeth, just like people and many other mammals do.
+The "saber-toothed tiger" had deciduous baby teeth, just like people and many other mammals do.
 The cats lost their baby teeth, including a set of miniature saber canines, before they entered adolescence.
 In order to reach the necessary length, their adult canines grew at a rate of about 8 millimeters a month for more than 18 months.
-Today's tigers' teeth grow about this fast, but the canines of saber-tooth cats grew for a longer period of time than tiger teeth do.
+Today's tigers' teeth grow about this fast, but the canines of saber-toothed cats grew for a longer period of time than tiger teeth do.

 Advertisement